 The Netherlands Cancer Institute is at the international forefront of cancer care and research for already more than a century.
-The unique combination of health care and scientific research within the same institute offers great benefit for cancer patients.
+The unique combination of health care and scientific research within the same institute offers better prospects for cancer patients.

 Specialized cancer care professionals work together in multidisciplinary teams every day to set up and carry out treatment plans tailored to the needs of individual patients because no two tumors are alike.
 Cancer patients or people suspected of having cancer can come to our hospital, known as the Antoni van Leeuwenhoek, to make use of this personal approach and the state-of-the-art research and treatment facilities.

-The research institute employs more than 560 scientists investigating many aspects of cancer development, diagnosis, treatment and epidemiology.
-Scientists at the Netherlands Cancer Institute have excess to state-of-the-art research facilities supporting their basic, translational and clinical research.
+The research institute employs more than 700 scientists investigating many aspects of cancer development, diagnosis, treatment and epidemiology.
+Scientists at the Netherlands Cancer Institute have access to state-of-the-art research facilities supporting their basic, translational and clinical research.
 This scientific research could not be carried out without the institutional support of the Dutch Cancer Society, the Ministry of Health, Welfare and Sport, the many research grants obtained by our researchers from (inter)national funding agencies, and the generous donations made by individuals that support our research program.
-The Netherlands Cancer Institute is the only OECI designated Comprehensive Cancer Center in the Netherlands.
+The Netherlands Cancer Institute is the only OECI-recognized Comprehensive Cancer Center in the Netherlands.